designershao/YedMQ/doc/designe/plugin_system.md

 # Description
-Plugin system is based lua script language.When system start, the plugin system scan the plugin directory and then load into seprate lua runtime instance.
+Plugin system is based rune script language.When system start, the plugin system scan the plugin directory and then load into seprate rune vm instance.

 # Design